 - Accessories.
 From jewelry and purses to scarves and toques, all the things you add to an outfit go here.
 I’m also including makeup bags and pouches because it just fits here best.

 - Clothes.
 This is a big one, if not the biggest.
 Clothes is the most daunting task and while there are so many ways to split clothes up, I usually do my closet first and then my drawers.
 I don’t find it makes a difference to tackle certain types of clothing in any sort of order, just do what you feel.
 Generally it’s better to start with the more daunting things first, so I typically begin with shirts.

 Update: I have finished decluttering my makeup!
 The individual post (and video) is available HERE.

 Furniture and Surfaces

 - Knick Knacks.
-I find this the most difficult category.
+I find this one of the most difficult categories.
 If you took a look at my room, all the knick knacks would probably be one of the first things you’d see.
 Believe it or not, there’s actually only a tiny fraction of what there used to be.
 But I still try to get the amount down: from figurines and candles to pictures and… so, so many mugs, we’ll see how that goes.
 Anything you keep on your dresser or other big spaces for aesthetic or sentimental reasons probably fits here.